 Naga warriors have long been feared and respected, and have practised head-hunting within living memory.
 They are also skilful farmers, growing twenty different species of rice.
 They differentiate between the soul and the spirit, believing the soul resides in the nape of the neck, while the spirit, in the head, holds great power and brings good fortune.
 Heads of enemies and fallen comrades were once collected to add to those of the community’s own ancestors.
-Some tribes tattooed their faces with swirling horns to mark success in head-hunting.
-The heads themselves were kept in the men’s meeting house (morung) in each village, which was decorated with fantastic carvings of animals, elephant heads and tusks – you can still see examples in many villages.
+The heads were kept in the men’s meeting house (morung) in each village, which was decorated with fantastic carvings of animals, elephant heads and tusks – you can still see examples in many villages.
 After decades of Christianity, dominated by the Baptists, age-old traditions were fading away and festivals such as the Hornbill have recently been introduced in an attempt to reinstate traditional Naga culture.
-Today, music is an important feature of modern Naga youth culture with numerous bands, a music school and even the occasional jazz festival.
+Today, music is an important feature of modern Naga youth culture.